rustequal/montezuma/README.md

-# Montezuma's Revenge (IBM PC CGA, 1984) — Reconstructed Source
+# Montezuma's Revenge (IBM PC CGA, 1984) — Reconstructed Game Source Code

 A reconstruction of the assembly source for `MX4C.COM`, the CGA release of Montezuma's Revenge from the original Parker Brothers boot floppy.
 Assembled with